vkothapally/Speech-Enhancement/README.md

 Citation
 ========

-To cite this implementation, you can cite the following paper
+If this implementation was helpful, you can cite the following paper:

      @article{kothapally2017speech,
       title={Speech detection and enhancement using single microphone for distant speech applications in reverberant environments},